-\ This paper is a revised, corrected and expanded version of [22].
+^{} This is a revised, corrected and expanded version of [20].

 If the problem of Priority Inversion is ignored, real-time systems can become unpredictable and resulting bugs can be hard to diagnose.
 The classic example where this happened is the software that controlled the Mars Pathfinder mission in 1997 [13].
 Once the spacecraft landed, the software shut down at irregular intervals leading to loss of project time as normal operation of the craft could only resume the next day (the mission and data already collected were fortunately not lost, because of a clever system design).
 The reason for the shutdowns was that the scheduling software fell victim to Priority Inversion: a low priority thread locking a resource prevented a high priority thread from running in time, leading to a system reset.
-Once the problem was found, it was rectified by enabling the Priority Inheritance Protocol (PIP) [16] in the scheduling software.
+Once the problem was found, it was rectified by enabling the Priority Inheritance Protocol (PIP) [15]3 in the scheduling software.

 The idea behind PIP is to let the thread L temporarily inherit the high priority from H until L leaves the critical section unlocking the resource.
 This solves the problem of H having to wait indefinitely, because L cannot be blocked by threads having priority M. While a few other solutions exist for the Priority Inversion problem, PIP is one that is widely deployed and implemented.
-This includes VxWorks (a proprietary real-time OS used in the Mars Pathfinder mission, in Boeing's 787 Dreamliner, Honda's ASIMO robot, etc.) and ThreadX (another proprietary real-time OS used in HP inkjet printers [19]), but also the POSIX 1003.1c Standard realised for example in libraries for FreeBSD, Solaris and Linux.
+This includes VxWorks (a proprietary real-time OS used in the Mars Pathfinder mission, in Boeing's 787 Dreamliner, Honda's ASIMO robot, etc.), but also the POSIX 1003.1c Standard realised for example in libraries for FreeBSD, Solaris and Linux.

-Two advantages of PIP are that it is deterministic and that increasing the priority of a thread can be performed dynamically by the scheduler.
-This is in contrast to Priority Ceiling [16], another solution to the Priority Inversion problem, which requires static analysis of the program in order to prevent Priority Inversion, and also in contrast to the Windows NT scheduler, which avoids this problem by randomly boosting the priority of ready low-priority threads (see for instance [2]).
+Two advantages of PIP are that increasing the priority of a thread can be performed dynamically by the scheduler and is deterministic.
+This is in contrast to Priority Ceiling [15], another solution to the Priority Inversion problem, which requires static analysis of the program in order to prevent Priority Inversion, and also to the Windows NT scheduler, which avoids this problem by randomly boosting the priority of ready (low priority) threads (e.g. [2]).
 However, there has also been strong criticism against PIP.
 For instance, PIP cannot prevent deadlocks when lock dependencies are circular, and also blocking times can be substantial (more than just the duration of a critical section).
 Though, most criticism against PIP centres around unreliable implementations and PIP being too complicated and too inefficient.
-For example, Yodaiken writes in [21]:
+For example, Yodaiken writes in [19]: